nishchitbh/firesurf/README.md

 # Firesurf

 Firesurf is an interactive CLI based coding assistant that leverages the power of large language models to help users with their coding tasks.
-It uses a combination of Llama-3.3-70B-Instruct and Google Gemini models, along with a ReAct agent framework, to provide intelligent and context-aware assistance.
+It uses a Google Gemini model, along with a ReAct agent framework, to provide intelligent and context-aware assistance.

 ## Project Structure